Stanwang218/StochasticProcessDoc/chapter/chapter5/README.md

 \end{aligned}
 $$

-gibbs.R shows an easy example about bivariate standard  normal distribution.
 The covariance of $x, y$ is $\rho$.
 We use gibbs sampling to get a series of data and use the library MASS to directly sample from the bivariate distribution.
 The results are the same.

 pdf:
 $$f(x, y) = \frac{1}{2\pi \sqrt{1- \rho^2}}exp(-\frac{x^2 - 2xy\rho + y^2}{2(1-\rho^2)})$$